North Sydney Bears: New South Wales Cup

 On 21 May 2018, Carney officially signed with North Sydney, in reaction to the signing, General Manager of football at Souths Shane Richardson said "We've spoken to Norths about Todd Carney and it's our position that we will develop our young halves, as opposed to bringing in a player from outside the club in this instance," Richardson said. "'The 'Rabbitoh Way' is to build a culture that rewards young players for hard work, a culture that has respect for the club and its people, respects the members and sponsors that invest financially and emotionally into what we are doing here at South Sydney, and a culture of developing young players that want to play for South Sydney and that we see having a future NRL career".
 On 1 July 2018, Carney's move to North Sydney was blocked after Carney refused to pay a $15,000 release fee.
 The Northern Pride who Carney was contracted with demanded that Norths pay the fee which the club refused to do and hoped that a deal could be met between Carney's management team and The Queensland Cup side before the 30 June transfer window closed.
 Carney spoke to the media saying "I had that option with the Bears but Souths have blocked that, I'm sure something will come up".
 Carney's blocked move coincided with the departure of Souths contracted player Robbie Farah who spent the first 12 weeks playing for North Sydney.

 On 25 August 2018, Norths lost their last game of the season against the New Zealand Warriors due to a last minute try scored by Chanel Harris-Tavita.
-Norths came into the game with an outside chance of making the finals but the loss ensured Norths finished outside the top 8 and with a bad point points differential meant they finished in second last place on the table.
+Norths came into the game with an outside chance of making the finals but the loss ensured Norths finished outside the top 8 and with a bad points differential meant they finished in second last place on the table.

 On 5 September 2018, North Sydney announced that they were ending their agreement with the South Sydney Rabbitohs to act as their reserve grade side and had signed a 5 year deal to join the Sydney Roosters as their new feeder club team for the 2019 season.
 Former North Sydney player and the club's leading record point scorer Jason Taylor was named as new head coach.
 At the end of the 2019 Canterbury Cup NSW regular season, Norths finished third on the table and qualified for the finals.

 North Sydney would go on to lose both finals matches against South Sydney and Newtown.
 In the elimination final against Newtown, Norths lost 30-28 even though they scored more tries than the opposition.
 Norths player Drew Hutchison also had a bad match kicking two goals from six attempts including one from right in front to send the game into extra-time.